yznd42/yznd42.github.io/index.md

 ## Collaboration and Recruiting

   I will be joining Miami University as a tenure-track Assistant Professor in the Department of Computer Science and Software Engineering starting in Fall 2025.
-  <span style="color: red; font-weight: bold;">We have multiple fully funded positions available for Ph.D. and M.S. students in Computer Science</span>,
+  <span style="color: red; font-weight: bold;">We have multiple fully funded positions available for Ph.D./M.S. students in Computer Science</span>,
      and we also welcome <span style="color: red; font-weight: bold;">students for remote internship opportunities on collaborative research projects</span>.
-  If you are interested, please feel free to email me your CV and a brief statement of research interests at
+  If you are interested, please feel free to email me your CV and research interests/statement at <a href="mailto:yzhangnd.work@gmail.com">yzhangnd.work@gmail.com</a>.
-  <a href="mailto:yzhangnd.work@gmail.com">yzhangnd.work@gmail.com</a>.